-As you harvest the fruits and vegetables grown within your garden this year, you’ll also no doubt notice that your flowerbeds have started to dwindle in colour, and the leaves on your trees are starting to turn a crimson colour as autumn arrives.
+As you do so, you’ll no doubt notice that your flowerbeds have started to dwindle in colour, and the leaves on your trees are starting to turn crimson as autumn arrives.

-With the colour in the garden changing from the brightness of the summer, through to the oranges, reds, golds and browns of autumn, September is the month to deadhead your flowers, prune your trees and give your garden a tidy, which will also help save the work during the wetter and colder months of November and December.
+With the colour in the garden changing from the brightness of the summer, through to the oranges, reds, golds and browns of autumn, September is the month to deadhead your flowers, prune your trees and give your garden a tidy, which will also help save the work during the wetter and colder months.

-To help make the task of deadheading and pruning your plants, shrubs, and trees, as well as removing garden waste easier during September, at eSpares we stock a range of essential gardening tools, appliances and spare parts including Black and Decker shear chargers; Flymo shredder cutting plates and Karcher shredder wheels.
+To help make the task of deadheading and pruning your plants, shrubs, and trees, as well as removing garden waste easier during September, at eSpares we stock a range of essential gardening tools, garden appliances and appliance parts for shredding, pruning and outdoor cleaning.

 For when the crimson leaves turn brown and fall onto the lawn, decking, and patio throughout the winter months, it’s important to ensure that they are cleaned away at the earliest opportunity, rather than left to rot on the ground, covering the lawn and preventing the grass from getting vital sunlight.

-The best way to remove such garden debris, is to use a garden vacuum – particularly one which has a blower function, as this will enable you to remove debris from those hard to reach corners within your garden; and at eSpares we stock a range of spare parts and accessories for garden vacuums by all the top brands.
-For those who don’t wish to use a garden vacuum but want such debris removed from the garden, we also stock manual leaf collectors.
+The best way to remove such garden debris, is to use a garden vacuum – particularly one which has a blower function, as this will enable you to remove debris from those hard to reach corners within your garden.
+At eSpares we stock a range of spare parts and accessories for garden vacuums for all the top brands.

-With the garden waste increasing during October, it is important to ensure that you have somewhere to dispose of it; and whilst you could dispose of it via your weekly recycling collection; a more economical solution, which is also better for your garden, is to place it in your very own compost bin – and if you don’t already have one, September is the perfect month to start.
+With the garden waste increasing during October, it is important to ensure that you have somewhere to dispose of it.
+Whilst you could get rid of it via your green waste collection, a solution which is better for your garden is to invest in a compost bin – and if you don’t already have one, October is a perfect month to start.

-If you are going to start a compost bin within your garden, along with placing it within an area of the garden away from where daily activities are carried out; it’s also important to remember to add a variety of different materials, such as cardboard, vegetable peelings, and grass cuttings; but never add pest-ridden material, as this will nurture the pests which you’re trying to rid your garden of.
+If you are going to start a compost bin within your garden, along with placing it within an area of the garden away from where daily activities are carried out, it’s also important to remember to add a variety of different materials, such as cardboard, vegetable peelings, and grass cuttings.
+Never add pest-ridden material as this will nurture the pests which you’re trying to rid your garden of.

-With your plants, shrubs and trees deadheaded and pruned; fallen leaves collected and the final cut of the year carried out, your garden is now almost ready for the winter months – although don’t forget to cover your patio furniture and barbeque, to ensure that come the first signs of summer next year they are ready for use.
+With your plants, shrubs and trees deadheaded and pruned, fallen leaves collected and the final cut of the year carried out, your garden is now almost ready for the winter months – although don’t forget to cover your patio furniture and barbecue to ensure that come the first signs of summer next year they are ready for use.